 The regulatory path ahead

-The initiated submission process in the US for accelerated approval for melflufen for the treatment of RRMM patients with triple-class refractory disease, is the first step in building a potential label for melflufen within myeloma.
+The submission in June 2020, for accelerated approval in the US for melflufen for the treatment of RRMM patients with triple-class refractory disease, is the first step in building a potential label for melflufen within myeloma.
 A potential accelerated approval results in a regulatory approval that later needs to be confirmed with clinical data from a randomized study.
 Both OCEAN and LIGHTHOUSE can independently act as confirmatory studies for a potential accelerated approval.
 Additionally, both OCEAN and LIGHTHOUSE – assuming positive outcome from the studies – can result in broadening of the label into less advanced RRMM patient populations (both studies) as well as in combination with daratumumab (LIGHTHOUSE).

 Oncopeptides has collaborated with leading experts and held discussions with governing medical agencies and professional bodies in the US and Europe to create the development program for melflufen in RRMM.
 Upon receiving approval of the phase 3 OCEAN study design through the FDA Special Protocol Assessment in August 2016, detailed preparations commenced for the development program of melflufen.
 The program aims to fully characterize melflufen in the treatment of RRMM and thereby maximize the product candidate’s market potential.